nicolaigj/powershell-exercises/Exercise8.md

 # Exercise 8

-Create a script that accepts a csv with computer names and return a csv with the following values:
+Create a script that accepts a csv with computer names, run it on the given computers and return a csv with the following values:
 - Computer name
 - When the OS was installed
 - The MAC address of the network adapter